DataBiosphere/toil/docs/running/cloud/clusterUtils.rst

                         Whether to allow FUSE mounts for faster runtimes with Singularity.
                         Note: This will result in the Toil container running as privileged.
                         For Kubernetes, pods will be asked to run as privileged.
-If this is not allowed, images will be sandboxed instead.
+If this is not allowed, Singularity containers will use sandbox directories instead.

 **Logging Options**